alinepaes/alinepaes.github.io/_pages/profiles.md

 profiles_dsc:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
-  - image: camila.jpg
+  - image: camila.jpeg
     image_circular: false # crops the image to make it circular
     more_info: >
       <p> <a href="https://github.com/camila-cg"> Camila Gusmão Assis </a></p>
       <p> Language Models Abilities </p>

-  - image: sergio.jpg
+  - image: sergio.jpeg
     image_circular: false # crops the image to make it circular
     more_info: >
       <p> <a href="https://github.com/SergioBarretoJr"> Sergio Barreto </a></p>